Bdon101/merge-practice/README.md

-We made this to practice merging! kasey is monkey strapped to a tree. bdon is monkey on a scooot
+We made this to practice merging! kasey is monkey strapped to a tree. bdon is monkey on a scooot eating bananas